PATIENT GUIDE FOR A VENTRICULOPERITONEAL

 This is a guide that I hope you will find useful about your upcoming

-A "shunt" is a device that allows fluid to travel from
+surgery.
+A "shunt" is a device that allows fluid to travel

-the central part of the brain under the skin into your abdomen.
+from the central part of the brain into your abdomen.
+In general,

-In general, it is a safe, 45-minute procedure that sometimes does
+it is a safe, 45-minute procedure that, in most cases, does not

-not even require admission to the hospital.
-However, we would like
+even require admission to the hospital.
+However, we would like for

 After you are asleep,

-an inch or so "swath" of hair will be removed from just
+a small area of hair will be removed from just behind the hairline

-behind the hairline on the right side, down behind the right ear,
+on the right side, down behind the right ear.
+This generally can

-generally can be combed over immediately after the surgery, and
+be combed over immediately after the surgery, and should grow back

 curved incision is then made an inch or two behind your right hairline.